No wonder the concept of writing one app to run on all platforms and is managed by one common code is...

-Progressive Web App is nothing more than a website or a web app, that looks and behaves like a mobile application, but combines the benefits of both approaches.
+Progressive Web App is nothing more than a website or a web app that looks and behaves like a mobile application but combines both approaches’ benefits.
 Technically speaking, PWAs reuse the code from your website to deliver a mobile experience.
 The logic behind this idea is simple – the browser identifies users interested in your content and invites them to save the website as an app on their smartphone’s home screen.

-Initially, PWAs were distributed only via web, not via app stores.
+Initially, PWAs were distributed only via the web, not via app stores.
 But well, that’s changed recently.

 Google noticed the popularity of this approach and introduced PWAs to Google Play Store.

-Now, businesses who already have a native app they want to stop developing, are able to monetize their PWAs and access a native API.
+Now, businesses that already have a native app they want to stop developing can monetize their PWAs and access a native API.

 PWA and eCommerce – a perfect marriage

-PWAs are here to stay and it turns out, that it’s the eCommerce business that benefits the most.
+PWAs are here to stay, and it turns out that it’s the eCommerce business that benefits the most.
 Why?
 Well, that’s simple.
 People who shop online increasingly prefer to use mobile devices rather than desktop, so eCommerce needs a mobile-first approach that PWA delivers.
 But there’s much more than just that.
-Take a look why PWA is a perfect solution for eCommerce.
+Take a look at why PWA is a perfect solution for eCommerce.

-PWA is great for presenting data in attractive way and guarantees a clean and unified customer experience across all sorts of devices.
+PWA is great for attractively presenting data and guarantees a clean and unified customer experience across all devices.
 That directly translates into increased interaction and engagement, the essence of great eCommerce.

-PWA mobile shops introduce lower entry level that convinces the group of users who don’t necessarily want to install native apps via shop.
-Thanks to PWA, they can get familiar with shop’s offer easily and quickly, without the need of installation, just via www address.
+PWA mobile shops introduce a lower entry-level that convinces users who don’t necessarily want to install native apps via the shop.
+Thanks to PWA, they can get familiar with the shop’s offer easily and quickly, without the need for installation, just via www address.

 PWAs marketplaces are noticeably faster comparing to native mobile apps.
-A part of the interface and the backbone of the app just doesn’t have to be downloaded each time, so the shop will be up and running in no time.
+A part of the interface and the app’s backbone doesn’t have to be downloaded each time so that the shop will be up and running in no time.
 And that works even with weaker networks and low bandwidths.

-The aim to reduce customer acquisition costs and blockers, with simultaneous increase in content consumption and shareability, boost in conversion rates and sales – goals of every eCommerce platform are similar, regardless the size and industry.
+The aim to reduce customer acquisition costs and blockers, with a simultaneous increase in content consumption and shareability, boost in conversion rates and sales – the goals of every eCommerce platform are similar, regardless of the size and industry.
 Luckily, PWA mobile shops support them all.
 Numbers?
 There you go:

-It’s an Asian eCommerce tycoon, one of the biggest marketplaces in the world selling everything, everywhere to 666,5 million users every month.
+It’s an Asian eCommerce tycoon, one of the world’s biggest marketplaces selling everything, everywhere to 666,5 million users every month.
 They struggled with customer engagement and had low app download rates.
-After introducing PWA, they reached 104% more users, 74% increase in time spent and 84% increase in iOS conversion rate.
+After introducing PWA, they reached 104% more users, a 74% increase in time spent, and an 84% increase in iOS conversion rate.
 Astonishing!

 Hotel?
 Trivago.
-Rings a bell, doesn’t it?
+It rings a bell, doesn’t it?
 This world’s leading hotel search engine compares more than 700 000 hotels on 175 booking websites.
 Shockingly (not!), Trivago has more viewers on mobile than desktop.
 Their PWA is much like a native app, with home screen shortcuts, push notifications and offline access.
-Turns out it increased user engagement by 150%!
+It turns out it increased user engagement by 150%!
 Wow!

-Largest Indian eCommerce platform, with more than 248 million users each month, initially went native mobile all the way.
-They event shut their mobile website!
-But with user re-engagement, offline accessibility and the speed introduced by PWA, they just had to rethink their approach.
+The largest Indian eCommerce platform, with more than 248 million users each month, initially went native mobile all the way.
+The event shut their mobile website!
+But with user re-engagement, offline accessibility, and PWA’s speed, they just had to rethink their approach.
 PWA results were shocking – 3 times more time spent on site, 40% re-engagement rate, 3 times lower data usage.
 Try not to love it!

 PWA in eCommerce = benefits for the business

 First of all, cost-effectiveness.
-Instead of building three different apps on three different platforms with three different teams of developers, you just focus on one.
+Instead of building three different apps on three different platforms with three different developers’ teams, you focus on one.
 Not to mention the support later on.
 Business-wise, that’s a sound decision.

 Secondly, you can tap into the pool of opportunities regarding promoting your PWA mobile shop.
 As the base of its ecosystem is www, you can benefit from wise SEO strategy, invest in AdWords and Google Ads or other PPC campaigns, just like you would promote your website.

-Progressive Web Apps are also highly indexed in Google, what makes them easier to find and drives additional traffic.
+Progressive Web Apps are also highly indexed in Google, making it easier to find and drive additional traffic.
 That’s probably the biggest advantage of PWA in eCommerce – endless and powerful marketing possibilities.
-Business always could use such boosts, especially when operating on a highly competitive market.
+Businesses always could use such boosts, especially when operating in a highly competitive market.
 That’s something a native app will never be able to deliver.

-Furthermore, PWA means fully automated process of updates.
-No need to force your users to visit the Store again and waste time and data transfer on minor bug fixing.
-With PWA, mobile shop can quickly adapt to new trends and introduce new solutions in no time – and the customers won’t even notice that’s happening!
+Furthermore, PWA means the fully automated process of updates.
+There is no need to force your users to revisit the Store and waste time and data transfer on minor bug fixing.
+With PWA, a mobile shop can quickly adapt to new trends and introduce new solutions in no time – and the customers won’t even notice that’s happening!

-All that allows PWA eCommerce shops to reach significantly more mobile users, what’s crucial with mobile increasingly surpassing desktop numbers.
-Decreased acquisition cost, high shareability and linkability, unified design and coherency in user experience – these are not just the frostings on the cake.
-That’s the new eCommerce reality you just can’t miss out on!
+All that allows PWA eCommerce shops to reach significantly more mobile users, which’s crucial with mobile increasingly surpassing desktop numbers.
+Decreased acquisition cost, high shareability, and linkability, unified design and coherency in user experience – these are not just the frostings on the cake.

 One eCommerce PWA.

 Numbers don’t lie.
 Progressive Web App is a perfect way to strengthen almost every aspect of your mobile shop.
 Especially now, with users looking at mobile sort of differently.
-The reality is that the number of downloads of native apps is decreasing, despite overall time spent on mobileconstantly increases.
+The reality is that the number of downloads of native apps decreases, despite the overall time spent on mobile constantly increases.

 Customers expect convenience and want the mobile buying process to be as comfortable and smooth as possible.
-On the other hand, business owners in highly competitive environment are willing to invest in marketing to boost sales and user happiness.
-PWA does both, and with Google supporting the idea, the future of this approach lies in safe hands.
+On the other hand, business owners in a highly competitive environment are willing to invest in marketing to boost sales and user happiness.
+PWA does both, and with Google supporting the idea, this approach’s future lies in safe hands.
 Hesitate no more!